New coaching staff will evaluate team over next month

 Head coach Frank Tavani talks about the release of the upcoming 2012 schedule

-It is his first season in the endowed coaching position of Fred M. Kirby II '42 Head Football Coach established the summer of 2013 by the F.M.
+Frank Tavani begins his 17th season as head coach and 30th on the Lafayette coaching staff.
+Since taking over the head coaching reins in December 1999, Tavani has accumulated the second most coaching wins in Lafayette history and owns four Patriot League titles.
+Tavani starts his fourth season in the endowed coaching position of Fred M. Kirby II ’42 Head Football Coach established the summer of 2013 by the F.M.
 Kirby Foundation.

 In his time as the head man, Tavani has transformed Lafayette into a consistent championship contender.
-From 2004 through 2009, Lafayette spent time in the Top 25 each season and was the only Patriot League program to boast a winning record in every regular season during that span.
+From 2004 through 2009, Lafayette spent time in the Top 25 each season and was the only Patriot League program with a winning record in every regular season during that span.

 During that run, Lafayette boasted a 26-10 Patriot League record.
 Lafayette won three consecutive Patriot League championships from 2004 to 2006 and finished a game out of the title hunt in 2009.
 In that 2009 season, Lafayette was 8-3 with two losses to Top 25 opponents while holding a 4-0 record vs. Ivy League foes for the first time in program history.

-Tavani has been a part of six Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last three championships as head coach.
+Tavani has been a part of seven Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last four championships as head coach.

 Tavani became Lafayette’s 27th head coach on Dec.
 11, 1999 after having served as the Leopards’ running backs coach for 13 seasons.
 His charge upon taking the job was to restore the Lafayette program to glory.